diegows/diegows.github.io/_posts/2024-11-04-hiring-jrs.markdown

 In the first stage, good candidates will be hired for small, freelance projects.
 If everything goes fine, this could be a full time job.

-I'm working in 3 startups in different fields: cybersecurty, foodtech and hospitality tech.

 I defined the job positions as follows:

 * BackEnd (Typescript or Python)